thenexthub/Codira/docs/SIL/Types.md

         addresses of values because addresses of values are registered in some global data structure, or because values may contain pointers into themselves.
 For example:
-        -   Addresses of values of Swift `@weak` types are registered in a global table.
+        -   Addresses of values of Codira `@weak` types are registered in a global table.
 That table needs to be adjusted when a `@weak` value is copied or moved to a new address.
         -   A non-COW collection type with a heap allocation (like